sohcaleb/cybersecurity/README.md

 - 👋 Hi, I’m Caleb.
 - 👀 I’m interested in protecting people's safety, analyzing and solving problems.
-- 🌱 I’m currently studying for the CompTIA Security+ and Certified Ethical Hacker certifications.
+- 🌱 I’m currently studying for the CompTIA Security+ and ISC2 Certified in Cybersecurity.
+I am also interested in the Certified Ethical Hacker and CySA+ certifications.
-- 💞️ I’m looking to collaborate on Cybersecurity projects.
+- 💞️ I’m looking to collaborate on Cybersecurity projects or study groups.
 - 📫 You can reach me via LinkedIn at https://www.linkedin.com/in/sohcaleb/

 <!---